Bira/octopus-carnival/_drafts/mooks-of-the-multiverse.md

 I figured it's about time I gave some love to other genres.
 There's more to life than dungeon fantasy, after all.
 There's also Action!

+GURPS Action's "bestiary" consists of a single entry: Man With Gun.
+All stats at 10, an appropriate gun skill between 10 and 15, plus a gun and maybe some armor drawn from the book's short equipment list.
+For the nameless opponents that show up in most campaigns, this is enough.
+But some settings, particularly science fiction ones, like to get a bit more specific than that.

 Mooks of the Multiverse is going to be a series of indeterminate size where each post looks at the enemies from a modern or science fiction setting and tries to stat them and (more importantly) their gear for GURPS.
 In this initial post,